sergueik/springboot_study/basic-dillinger/README.md

 cygpath -wa .
 ```

-if necesary can package the files and distribute
+if necessary can package the files and distribute

 ```sh
 "c:\Program Files\7-Zip\7z.exe" a ..\dillinger.zip -r .